Madrid counting on midfielders and defenders to keep scoring

 SUÁREZ’S ATLÉTICO

-Luis Suárez is expected to make his first start with Atlético Madrid on Wednesday after impressing off the bench in the 6-1 rout against Granada over the weekend, when the Uruguay striker scored two goals and set up another.
+Luis Suárez is expected to make his first start with Atlético Madrid on Wednesday at Huesca after impressing off the bench in the 6-1 rout against Granada over the weekend, when the Uruguay striker scored two goals and set up another.
 His debut came four days after he joined from Barcelona.

+Coach Diego Simeone said he doesn’t see a problem in using Suárez and veteran striker Diego Costa in the same lineup.

+“They definitely can play together,” he said.
+“It will depend on the moment, on the situation.
+What’s important is that we take advantage of the spark that they can provide us.”

-Atlético will visit promoted Huesca, which is winless in its return to the first division.
+Promoted Huesca is winless in its return to the first division.

 FATI’S BARCELONA